Used Car Buying Guides

 • Door frame

-• Registration document
+• Registration documents

 Run a Lien Check

-4. Inspect, Test Drive & Mechanically Evaluate
+4. Inspect, Test Drive & Get a Mechanical Inspection

 A professional inspection is one of the best investments you can make when buying used.